khaors/geocompr/main.md

 Let's take our landslide dataset as an example.
 Randomly selecting 20% of all points leads to an unwanted effect, namely that test and training points might be close to each other (see Figure ??).
 The first law of geography states that points close to each other tend to be, on average, more similar compared to points further apart.
-This means these points are not indepedent.
+This means these points are not independent.
 Hence, using this information in our modeling is like a sneak preview, i.e. using information that should be unavailable to the test dataset.

 <!--